Climate & GHG emissions

 At Cenovus, we’ve developed a three-phased plan to invest in and implement emissions reducing technologies on the pathway to our ambition of net zero emissions from oil sands operations.
 Learn more.

 We currently operate two carbon capture projects:

-In addition to the projects already underway, our five-year plan includes progressing carbon capture technology at our Minnedosa Ethanol Plant, Elmworth gas plant and Lloydminster Upgrader.
+In addition to these projects already underway, our five-year plan includes progressing carbon capture technology at our Christina Lake oil sands operations, Minnedosa Ethanol Plant, Elmworth gas plant and Lloydminster Upgrader.